taylorwilsdon/reclaimed/README.md

 - 🖥️ Interactive terminal UI for browsing and managing files/directories and a worse noninteractive mode that's not worth using unless you're purging files on a headless rpi that's barely hanging on
 - 🗑️ Delete large files and directories directly from the interface (and yes, there's a safety confirmation first)
 - 💾 Export results to JSON for further analysis or batch operations
-- ⚡️ Real-time progress indication
+- ⚡️ Real-time progress indication & graceful handling of permission issues for a smooth run every time
-- 🛡️ Graceful handling of permission issues
+- 🛡️ Actual privacy - no telemetry, no analytics, no tracking - it only runs 100% offline, can't even check for updates

 https://github.com/user-attachments/assets/1aae04e7-3201-414d-a1e3-6ea5d55bd691